TobiasKlanert/Quizly-Backend/README.md

 ## Troubleshooting
 - Missing cookies in the browser?
 Ensure you are using HTTPS or relax the secure flag for local development.
 - yt_dlp errors like FFmpegExtractAudio -> install FFmpeg and confirm it is on PATH.
-- RuntimeError: GEMINI_API_KEY is not set -> export the key before starting the server.
+- RuntimeError: GEMINI_API_KEY is not set -> add it to `.env` before starting the server.
 - Long first request times come from Whisper downloading models; this is expected.